 Located to starboard just opposite the aft galley, the beautifully varnished cabinetry housing the entertainment system, and the liquor cabinet just abaft of it, reflect the same quality of fit and finish found throughout the yacht.
 There’s an icemaker/freezer drawer and a refrigerator drawer stacked below the solid surface countertop.
 The overhead cabinets here can optionally have bronze-tinted glass fronts also found on galley cabinetry.

-The modern galley, located aft of the salon, has the same enjoyable views that family and guests enjoy, whether in the forward seating area of the salon or relaxing in the sun on the aft deck.
+, located aft of the salon, has the same enjoyable views that family and guests enjoy, whether in the forward seating area of the salon or relaxing in the sun on the aft deck.
 Most of the storage in the galley is beneath the solid surface countertops, with some space dedicated to under-counter drawer-style refrigerators and a freezer, or the built-in microwave oven.
 An optional drawer-style dishwasher is available, with a corresponding loss of storage space for pots and pans.

 A satin-finished walnut interior, with premium-grade oak in the galley, salon and companionway, is standard.
 An optional walnut interior in high gloss, with commercial grade oak in the galley, salon and companionway, is available.
 Whichever is selected, that finish graces the overhead accents, storage cabinetry, and the bulkheads leading to the accommodations deck.